sverx/X205TA/zswap.md

 remember to issue `sudo grub-mkconfig` and reboot.

 To check that zswap's pool is indeed changed you can do `cat /sys/module/zswap/parameters/max_pool_percent` and it should show 50.

+I don't suggest using a much higher value, as some RAM needs to be kept available to actual processes.

 Optional even more advanced usage